TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/006 Add user.md

 Inside HttpClients component, create a new directory to house the implementations.
 Call the directory: "Implementations".

-We need a new class here: "TodoHttpClient".
+We need a new class here: "UserHttpClient".
 It should implement the interface from above.
 Initially the class looks like this:

 ```csharp
 public class UserHttpClient : IUserService